Education & Training

 Employees should be trained on where fire extinguishers are and how to use them.
 It’s also important to know your company’s fire emergency procedures and where to evacuate.
 In the event of a fire, the person handling the fire extinguisher must be familiar with it, as extinguishers have limits.
 They are not designed to fight large fires, and can only be useful when they can match the fire being fought.
 Most portable fire extinguishers discharge completely in about 8-10 seconds.

 If you come across a fire, remember the 3 A’s:

-- Activate: set off the alarm system or call 911.
+- Activate, or set off the alarm system and call 911.

-- Assist: help people in danger or those unable to escape on their own.
+- Assist people in danger or those unable to escape on their own.

 - Only after those two should you Attempt to extinguish the fire.

 Now that you know some of the basics of fire safety, you are more prepared in the event of an emergency.
 Keep researching and learning about fire education so that you can teach others as well.
 Ensure that all fire safety equipment is maintained, including fire extinguishers, smoke detectors, sprinkler systems, and fire alarms.
 You never know, it may just end up saving your life.